Pascal’s Triangle Formula with Examples

 Complexity Analysis

-The space complexity is now constant because we don’t keep any data in storage.
-The program computes the element, and it is printed in a row.
-The space complexity then decreases to 0(1).
+The space complexity is constant because we do not store any intermediate results.
+The program computes each element on the fly and prints it within a row, so the space complexity reduces to O(1).

 Method 3: Building Pascal’s Triangle by Modified Binomial Coefficient

-Here, are the steps to building Pascal’s Triangle by Modified Binomial Coefficient:
+Here are the steps to build Pascal’s Triangle by the modified binomial coefficient:

-Step 2) Calculate C(n,r), where “n” is the row number and “r” is the column or the element.
-Assign the value in a variable C.
+Step 2) Calculate C(n, r), where “n” is the row number and “r” is the column index.
+Assign that value to a variable C.

-Step 4) Continue step 3 until “k” reaches the end of the Row.
-After each iteration, increment the value of K by one.
+Step 4) Continue step 3 until “k” reaches the end of the row.
+After each iteration, increment k by one.

 #include <bits/stdc++.h> using namespace std; void printpascalTriangle(int n) { for (int row = 1; row <= n; row++) { int previous_coef = 1; for (int col = 1; col <= row; col++) { cout << previous_coef << "\t"; previous_coef = previous_coef * (row - col) / col; } cout << endl; } } int main() { int n; cout << "How many rows: "; cin >> n; printpascalTriangle(n); }